apmcollab/SCC-CppGraphics/README.md

 ## CppGraphics
 Refactored version of classes supporting the construction of graphical output.
 These classes are based on the CAM graphics classes.
+The CAMgraphicsProcess classes are deprecated.

 ### Prerequisites